 Select + Create a resource on the left hand side, then choose Function app.

 For Hosting plan, choose App Service plan, then select App Service plan/Location.

 Select Create new, type an App Service plan name, choose a Location in a region near you or near other services your functions access, and then select Pricing tier.

 Choose the EP1 (elastic Premium) plan, then select Apply.

 Select OK to create the plan, then use the remaining function app settings as specified in the table below the image.

 Setting Suggested value Description App name Globally unique name Name that identifies your new function app.
 Valid characters are

 Subscription Your subscription The subscription under which this new function app is created.
 Resource Group myResourceGroup Name for the new resource group in which to create your function app.
 You can also use the suggested value.
-OS Windows Linux is not currently supported on the Premium plan.
+OS Preferred OS Both Linux and Windows are supported on the Premium plan.
 Runtime stack Preferred language Choose a runtime that supports your favorite function programming language.
 Choose .NET for C# and F# functions.
 Only languages supported on your chosen OS are displayed.
 Storage Globally unique name Create a storage account used by your function app.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
 You can also use an existing account, which must meets the storage account requirements.
 Application Insights Default Creates an Application Insights resource of the same App name in the nearest supported region.
 By expanding this setting, you can change the New resource name or choose a different Location in an Azure geography where you want to store your data.